 Basically, it’s supposed to summarize how well you deal with money.

-But just like an SAT score, it doesn’t always offer a full picture — especially when someone’s been tampering with your information.
+But just like an SAT score, it doesn’t always offer a full picture — especially when someone’s been tampering with your info.

-And while building your score is (ideally) up to you, identity theft can foil your chances even if you do nothing wrong.
+While building your score is (ideally) up to you, identity theft can foil your chances — even if you do nothing wrong.

-Trust me, this is one scenario where you’ll want to take my word for it rather than find out for yourself.
+Trust me, this is one scenario you’ll want to take my word for, rather than finding out for yourself.

 Credit theft is unfair and unpleasant to deal with…